wtakase/kibana-own-home/README.md

 ![objects separation] (https://github.com/wtakase/kibana-own-home/raw/master/images/objects_separation.png "objects separation")

+This plugin enables a user to have own personal `kibana.index` so that objects the user created are stored to separate location from others.
+And also group shared `kibana.index` can be provided.
+A user can switch `kibana.index` depending on the situation by selecting on the plugin interface.
+Available `kibana.index` list will be generated based on username, local group definition in kibana.yml, and LDAP roles.

 ## Background

 In the case of single Kibana instance shared among many users/groups, all objects (searches, vizualizations, dashboards) are stored to the same `kibana.index`.
 This means that any user can access, modify, and also delete all objects.
 In multi-user environment, in order to protect own objects from others or share part of objects among a group, `kibana.index` separation is one of the solutions.

-This plugin enables a user to have own personal `kibana.index` so that objects the user created are stored to separate location from others.
-And also group shared `kibana.index` can be provided.
-A user can switch `kibana.index` depending on the situation by selecting on the plugin interface.
-Available `kibana.index` list will be generated based on username, local group definition in kibana.yml, and LDAP roles.

 ## How it works

 ![overview] (https://github.com/wtakase/kibana-own-home/raw/master/images/overview.png "overview")

-This plugin starts up a proxy server on the same host of Kibana with port 19200.
+This plugin starts up a proxy server with port 19200 on the same host of Kibana.
 And the proxy server intercepts ElasticSearch request in order to replace `kibana.index` with specified one.

  * Kibana runs behind of a reverse proxy web server such httpd/nginx.